-Refer Reply to PLR-123840-00/CC:INTL:B1 Date: April 12, 2001
+Refer Reply to PLR-142473-01/CC:INTL:B1 Date: January 3, 2002

-А =

-Date B =

-Date C =

-Country D =
+A = Date B = Date C = Country D = Date E =

-Year E =

-Dear
+Dear:

-This is in response to a letter dated B, by A's authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of long-term resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to your letter dated B, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship will not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.

 The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.
+While this office has not verified any of the material submitted in support of the request for ruling, it is subject to verification on examination.
 The information submitted for consideration is substantially as set forth below.